Before I share the best bookkeeping software I have compiled for you, do you have a list of requirements on hand?

 Unlike its peculiar spelling, Akaunting is an intuitive free software that supports both single entry and double-entry systems.

-With Akaunting you can manage your transactions, get paid faster with reminder alerts, and study your finances to make an informed decision.
+With Akaunting you can manage your transactions, get paid faster with reminder alerts, and study your finances to make informed decisions.

 The company has recently made a few upgrades that will allow you to create contacts, add multiple taxations, and adjust recurring payments right on the invoice form.